 For graphics with the edition of 48 – per graphic from euro 2.900,00 (ca. 70 x 100 cm to 80 x 100 cm)

 For graphics with the edition of 55 - per graphic from euro 3.600,00 (ca. 70 x 95,5 cm to 77 x 95,5 cm)

 The graphics of Gottfried Helnwein are framed as museum pieces:

 black wooden frame in matte finish, museum glass, chlorine-free passe-partout white 3 mm thick, chlorine-free white rear mount, picture hangers.

-Frame for graphics with the edition of 48 – per graphic euro 750,00
+Frame for graphics with the edition of 48 and the edition of 55 – per graphic euro 900,00

 We offer insured shipping for the framed or unframed graphic.

 Prices are exclusive the shipping and transport in Austria and abroad. >>> We are happy to offer you all the information regarding the additional costs.
 The according organisation from the retrieval of the object to the delivery is the responsibility of the gallery.

 Gottfried Helnwein is one of the internationally most important Austrian artists.
 The themes of his work are pain, hurt and violence and he touches tough themes from recent history, especially the National Socialism.
 In the 1970s he became famous with his hyper-realistic paintings of hurt and bandaged children.
 The depiction of children still is a central theme of Helnweins work.